carpentries/carpentries.org-archive/pages/core-team-projects.md

 You can read more about the thought process and rollout behind this current strategy [in this 2019 blog post](https://carpentries.org/blog/2019/02/projects-teams-job-plans/).

-## Leadership Team
+## Executive Team
 <br/>

-Led by the Executive Director, the Leadership Team oversees strategic planning, staff supervision and management, and financial performance and viability.
-The members of the Leadership Team are Erin Becker, Kari L. Jordan and Elizabeth Williams, with Kari L. Jordan leading the team in her capacity as Acting Executive Director.
-Tracy Teal, our former Executive Director, previously led this team.
+Led by Kari L. Jordan, the Executive Team proactively brings together perspectives from all individual programmatic teams and established community segments.
+They discuss and resolve ongoing challenges, develop and implement a shared approach to management and leadership, review and make decisions on budget, oversee and make decisions on Core Team roles and responsibilities, establish and support how the Core Team works together, oversee project work, support the development of revenue opportunities including grants, and support the Executive Director in their work with the Executive Council.
 <details>
 <summary>
 <strong>October - December (Q4) 2019</strong>